arribada/LoraTracker/README.md

 # Initial Setup on Balena cloud

-Create an application for the sender and the receiver: `LoraGpsSender`, `SMARTLoraReciever`.
+Create an application for the sender and the receiver: `LoraGpsSender`, `LoraReciever`.

-## SMARTLoraReciever Setup
+## LoraReciever Setup

 - Fleet configuration
 ```